mvkalsbeek/MiControl/README.md

 ### What is it?

 MiControl is an application/library for controlling WiFi enabled <a href="http://www.milight.com/">MiLight</a> light bulbs, written in C#.
-It has a user interface <i>(MiControlGUI)</i> for controlling your MiLight's and a library <i>(MiControl)</i> for writing your own applications to control MiLight's.
+It has a user interface _(MiControlGUI)_ for controlling your MiLight's and a library (<a href="http://github.com/Milfje/MiControl/wiki/MiControl">MiControl</a>) for writing your own applications to control MiLight's.

+See the <a href="https://github.com/Milfje/MiControl/wiki">Wiki</a> for more information.

 ### What will it become?